-11.5 and 11.8 in chapter 11 of the AR5 (Smith et al., 2014).
-We will contrast our six datasets against the data from these newly produced figures.
+- 247 11.5 and 11.8 in chapter 11 of the AR5 (Smith et al., 2014).
+We will contrast our six datasets - 248 against the data from these newly produced figures.

 Table 1 shows a summary of key similarities and differences of the assessed AFOLU datasets and the data from the AR5.
-The exact variables used for each database are described in Table S1 in the Supplement.
+The exact variables used for each database, are described in Table S1 in the supplementary material (SI).
+Datasets can be downloaded at the websites described in the reference section.

-2.3 Estimating comparable gross AFOLU emissions for all datasets
+255 2.3 Estimating comparable gross AFOLU emissions for all datasets

-We focus on human-induced gross emissions only, excluding fluxes from unmanaged land (i.e. natural wetlands).
-We focus on direct emissions excluding indirect emissions whenever possible (i.e. nitrate leaching and surface runoff from croplands).
-Delayed fluxes (legacies) are important (i.e. underestimations of up to 62% of the total emissions when recent legacy fluxes are excluded) (Houghton et al., 2012) but are frequently omitted in GHG assessments that derive from remote sensing, such as the deforestation emissions used in the Hotspots database, which relies on Harris et al., 2012).
-Wood harvesting emissions also excluded legacy fluxes.
-We assumed instantaneous emissions of all carbon that is lost from the land after human action (Tier 1, IPCC 2006) (i.e. deforested and harvested wood), with no transboundary considerations (i.e. the emissions are assigned wherever the disturbance takes place, particularly important for Harvested Wood Products).
-Life-cycle substitution effects were neither considered for harvested wood (Peters et al., 2012).
-Some exceptions were allowed when data were already aggregated (i.e. for Houghton's and EPA's datasets we could not exclude indirect emissions linked to forest decay and agriculture, respectively), or because their legacy (past decay) estimates corresponded to an important source (i.e. EDGAR's post burned decay and decomposition emissions represent deforestation) (Tubiello et al., 2015).
-Databases include a diversity of emission sources and gases under AFOLU, not always following IPCC requirements (some exclude peatland emissions, some include energy into the AFOLU emissions, some exclude non CO2emissions, etc).
-However, to compare the AFOLU emission estimates among databases we choose exactly the same sources: deforestation, wood harvesting, fire, livestock (enteric fermentation + manure management), cropland soil emissions, rice emissions, emissions from drained histosols), and the same gases CO2, CH4, and N2O, and documented what was included in each case (See Table S1 the Supplement).
-For the case of fire, for all the databases, we excluded CO2 emissions that came from biomass burning in non-woody vegetation such as-savannas and agriculture, since they are assumed to be in equilibrium with annual regrowth processes (for CO2 gases only) (IPCC 2003, 2006).
+256 We focus on human-induced gross emissions only, excluding fluxes from unmanaged land (e.g. natural wetlands).
+We focus on direct emissions excluding indirect emissions whenever 257 258 possible (e.g. nitrate leaching and surface runoff from croplands).
+Delayed fluxes (legacies) are important (e.g. underestimations of up to 62% of the total emissions when recent legacy 259 fluxes are excluded) (Houghton et al., 2012) but are frequently omitted in GHG assessments 260 that derive from remote sensing, such as some of the datasets used in this comparison (e.g. 261 deforestation emissions from Harris et al. (2012)).
+Wood harvesting emissions also excluded 262 legacy fluxes.
+We assumed instantaneous emissions of all carbon that is lost from the land 263 after human action (Tier 1, IPCC 2006) (e.g. deforested and harvested wood), with no 264 265 transboundary considerations (e.g. the emissions are assigned wherever the disturbance takes 266 place, particularly important for Harvested Wood Products).
+Life-cycle substitution effects 267 were neither considered for harvested wood (Peters et al., 2012).
+Some exceptions were allowed when data were already aggregated (e.g. for Houghton's and EPA's datasets we could 268 not exclude indirect emissions linked to forest decay and agriculture, respectively), or because 269 their legacy (past decay) estimates corresponded to an important source (e.g. EDGAR's post 270 burned decay and decomposition emissions represent deforestation) (Tubiello et al., 2015).
+To 271

+- 272 facilitate comparisons, emissions estimates included the exact same emission sources: - 273 deforestation, wood harvesting, fire, livestock (enteric fermentation + manure management), - cropland soil emissions, rice emissions, emissions from drained histosols), for CO2, CH4, and - N_2O .
+See Table S1 in SI to review the exact sources used in each database.
+Fire emissions do - 276 not include CO2 emissions from biomass burning in non-woody vegetation -savannas and - 277 agriculture as they are assumed in equilibrium with annual regrowth processes (for CO_2 - 278 gases only) (IPCC 2003, 2006). - 279

-2.4 Correcting known differences among datasets estimates
+280 2.4 Correcting known differences among datasets estimates

-Tubiello et al. (2015) identified four main differences that resulted in larger estimates for the EDGAR data than for FAOSTAT, under the AFOLU estimates of the AR5 (Smith et al., 2014): 1.
+Tubiello et al. (2015) identified four main differences that resulted in larger estimates for the 281 EDGAR data than for FAOSTAT, under the AFOLU estimates of the AR5 (Smith et al., 282 2014): 1.
 The inclusion of energy emissions under the agriculture budget, 2.
-Inclusion of savannah burning, 3.
-Higher rice emissions due to the use of the IPCC 1996 guidelines instead of the IPCC 2006 guidance, 4.
-FOLU's unresolved differences due to unclear metadata on EDGAR's proxy for deforestation (post burned decay and decomposition).
-We have corrected for the first two in our data comparison.
-No energy, and no CO2 for savannah burning have been included in the AFOLU estimates in any of our analyses.
+Inclusion of 283 savannah burning, 3.
+Higher rice emissions due to the use of the IPCC 1996 guidelines instead 284 of the IPCC 2006 guidance, 4.
+FOLU's unresolved differences due to unclear metadata on 285 EDGAR's proxy for deforestation (post burned decay and decomposition).
+We have corrected 286 for the first two in our data comparison.
+No energy, and no CO2 for savannah burning have 287 been included in the AFOLU estimates in any of our analyses.
+288

-2.5 Country emissions
+290 2.5 Country emissions